balena-io/docs/pages/using/wifi.md

 ### Beaglebone Black

-Always run the Beaglebone black from a 5VDC 1A minimum supply when using a Wifi Dongle.
+Always run the Beaglebone Black from a 5VDC 1A minimum supply when using a Wifi Dongle.
 You may need to use an extension cable to move the dongle away from the planes of the PCB, as often times there is too much interference for the wifi dongles to work correctly.
 Sometimes standoffs will work.
 We also have had instances where when placed in a metal case, there can be Wifi issues as well.
 It will also help to use a dongle with a real antenna on it.

-Have a look at this list of [wifi dongles][bbb-wifi-list] that are known to be compatible with the beaglebone black.
+Have a look at this list of [wifi dongles][bbb-wifi-list] that are known to be compatible with the Beaglebone Black.

 ### Configuration